eliminmax/tiny-clear-elf/docs/Notes.md

 │ 50 - 57 │ 00 00 01 00 00 00 00 00 │
 └─────────┴─────────────────────────┘
 ```
-The address of the first byte of virtual memory to allocate
+The address of the first byte of virtual memory to allocate is 0x10000

 #### `p_paddr`
 ```